North Carolina Criminal Law 90-95(a)(2): Creating a Counterfeit Controlled Substance

-Megan S. Powell and Chris J. Beddow are part North Carolina criminal defense attorney team at Powers Law Firm PA.
+Chris J. Beddow is part North Carolina criminal defense attorney team at Powers Law Firm PA.
 It’s imperative to begin your defense without delay.
 Please call 877-462-3841 immediately.

 Call NOW to schedule your complementary legal consultation with our Charlotte Criminal Defense Lawyers.
 Everything discussed during a consultation with our law firm is strictly confidential.